polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/forkless-upgrade/sudo-upgrade.md

 ### `sudo` to Override Resource Accounting

-In order to work within FRAME's safeguards around resource accounting, the Sudo pallet provides the [`sudo_unchecked_weight`](https://substrate.dev/rustdocs/v3.0.0/pallet_sudo/enum.Call.html#variant.sudo_unchecked_weight) function, which provides the same capability as the `sudo` function, but accepts an additional parameter that is used to specify the (possibly zero) weight to use for the call.
+In order to work around resource accounting within FRAME's safeguards, the Sudo pallet provides the [`sudo_unchecked_weight`](https://substrate.dev/rustdocs/v3.0.0/pallet_sudo/enum.Call.html#variant.sudo_unchecked_weight) function, which provides the same capability as the `sudo` function, but accepts an additional parameter that is used to specify the (possibly zero) weight to use for the call.
 The